parallella/pal/README.md

 [p_atomic_compswap()](src/base/p_atomic_compswap.c) | atomic compare and exchange

 ##MATH
-The math funtions are single threaded vectorized functions intended to run on a single processor.
+The math functions are single threaded vectorized functions intended to run on a single processor.
 Math functions use pointers for input/output arguments and take in a separate variable to indicate the size of the vectors.
 Speed and size is a priority and some liberties have been taken with respect to accuracy and safety.

 FUNCTION     | NOTES
 ------------ | -------------